FauthD/amlogic-u-boot-scripts/README.md

 My scripts do not carry this sad test, so CoreElect traces will not disturb.

+## Steps to boot Armbian
+### aml_autoscript
+The first script aml_autoscript runs when the so called reset button is pressed after power up ("Toothpick method).
+It's important actions:
+- set variable bootcmd to 'run start_autoscript'
+- set a few other variables for different boot details used by start_autoscript
+- save
+- reboot

+### s905_autoscript and emmc_autoscript
+At next power up, start_autoscript runs and either calls s905_autoscript (SD, USB), or emmc_autoscript.
+Both do load the u-boot.ext into memory and run it.
+This starts an instance of a newer version of U-Boot which in turn runs boot.scr.

+### boot.scr
+This script is executed by the the U-Boot (from u-boot.ext).
+It looks up kernel, ramdisk and device tree from uEnv.txt and loads them into memory.
+Finally it calls the booti command to start the kernel.
 # CoreElec
 Uses 3 scripts:
 - aml_autoscript